Anxiety is the term used to describe a set of emotional, physiological and behavioural responses that you experience when your brain detects a threat.

 Soon your heart rate has slowed down, and you are feeling comfortable again, as your nervous system has replaced the stress response with a relaxation response (rest and digest.)
 You fall asleep.

 This is how our nervous system should work for us, giving us stress when we need it and relaxation at other times.
-However, if you experience any form of stress, you will be feeling the effects of the stress response in many situations where you do not need to.
+However, suppose you experience any form of stress.
+In that case, you will be feeling the effects of the stress response in many situations where you do not need to.

 You may find it difficult to kick back and relax and feel the benefits of the relaxation response as you are on a constant high alert – getting the stress response too often when it is not needed.

 Your brain is primed for stress and associates the small things in life with anxiety.
 Each time you encounter them, your mind gives you stress.